- Two European Unions

 Equally important is the Polish factor, and particularly Poland’s role as the new European powerhouse and its ability to cooperate with Ukraine.
 Poland and Ukraine together form the essential part of Intermarium, with an estimated 80 million inhabitants and a minimum connection between the Baltic and the Black Sea.
 The dismantlement of such a union is one of Russia’s main objectives in our region, on which it does not spare any resources.

-In 2019, similarly as in 1919, there is but a single question – will, during the next years, Central and Eastern Europe be included in the Bolshevistic Russian Empire, or will it manage to unite into a confederation under Poland?
+In 2019, similarly as in 1919, there is but a single question – will, during the next years, Central and Eastern Europe be included in the Bolshevistic Russian Empire, or will it manage to unite into a confederation with the leadership of Poland?
 Any other intermediate status is just a temporary phase – a geopolitical anomaly.
 One has to remember that the faith of Intermarium is decided by the rise or fall of the power of Germany and Russia.
 For 20 years, between the First and Second World War, the fall of both of these European great powers allowed new nation-states to form.
 The great power of the West at the time – Great Britain – realized that one of the biggest threats for the West is the alliance between Germany and Russia – Eurasia.
 That is why between both of the wars its geostrategic plan was to strengthen the “buffer states” of the Intermarium region, to separate Germany from Soviet Russia.
 That is the geopolitical context of our first phase of independence.
 The failed attempts of Pilsudski to unite these countries into a single union and also the negative attitude of the British to allow such a tighter union between these countries made it only a short term solution.

 What do we see today?
 In a “Multi-speed” Europe, Germany, which is historically orientated towards Russia and dependent from its gas, is strengthening its positions.
 The “Nord Stream 2” project will allow Russia to bypass Ukraine and directly supply Germany with gas, this way it will free itself of the last obstacles that hold it from a large-scale attack on Ukraine.
 Essentially this is another “Molotov-Ribbentrop” pact.
 The idea of a European army just makes things even worse, which would be in fact be extension up of Russian military influence in Europe.
 A federal Europe with Germany in charge is a risk to the West.
 A geopolitical realism requires that we return to the idea of Pilsudkys Intermarium by strengthening the bilateral relations in the north-south line of the regions countries and strengthening relations between the region and the leading Western great power – the USA, in which interests is to not allow the creation of the Eurasian project.